rmathew1992/olinjs-2/README.md

 app.listen(3000);
 ```

-So what's `app.get` do?
+So what does `app.get` do?
 It tells express that every time we have a `GET` request from a client (the browser).
 We'll learn more about this in Routing.

 ###Routing

 Before we talk about routing, let's talk a bit about clients vs servers.
 For our purposes, we can think of **clients** as the things that view webpages, such as our browsers.
 On the other hand, **servers** are the things that give our browsers the things to render.

 Routing is the process of serving up different pages for different urls.
 When you go to www.mycoolsite.com/ your computer goes out on the internet and asks mycoolsite's server for a page.
 Mycoolsite's server then sees that request and sends back information to your computer in the form of html.
 This html is then rendered on your browser.